 Hurt or just moulting?

 Each year little penguins moult and grow a new set of feathers to stay waterproof in the coming year.
-Moulting can take up to 17 days which means that in this time penguins are not waterproof and must stay on land.
+Moulting can take up to 17 days, which means that in this time penguins are not waterproof and must stay on land.
 They are unable to feed and are particularly vulnerable to disturbance and predation.
-It is, however, a natural part of their cycle and they should not be rescued.
+This is, however, a natural part of their cycle and they should not be rescued.